 TITLES AND DUTIES:

-Officers of the HLAA-TC shall be President, Vice-President, Secretary and Treasurer.
-These officers shall be elected by a simple majority vote of the partners in good standing for a term of two (2) years.
+- Officers of the HLAA-TC shall be President, Vice-President, Secretary, Treasurer, and One (1) At Large Director These officers shall be elected by a simple majority vote of the partners in good standing for a term of two (2) years.
 There are no term limits for an elected officer.
 The immediate past two (2) Presidents shall participate on the governing Board and have a vote.
 Elections are to be held at the annual meeting in May.
 If for any reason a position is not filled, the remaining officers shall share the duties of the unfilled position until the position is filled by a special vote.
 All officers must be members of HLAA National.
+The executive Board is empowered to accept resignations and fill vacancies between meetings of the membership.

 - Shall preside at all meetings of the partnership and governing board.